 - 4 cups cooked brown rice

-- Add, add in garlic and saute for another thirty seconds.
+Add in garlic and sauté for another thirty seconds.

-- To serve: divide the rice and beans between four bowls.
-Garnish with micogreens or green onions.
-Serve right away.
+To serve: divide the rice and beans between four bowls.
+Garnish with green onions and serve right away.